Thanks to these chicken tenderloin recipes, you can plan out dinner for the whole month!

-I love that this doesn’t have a heavy sauce but instead uses a simple oil and garlic mix to coat everything.
+I love that this doesn’t have a heavy sauce but instead uses a simple olive oil and garlic mix to coat everything.
+Yum!

 Pesto has a pretty pronounced flavor, and in this dish, it doesn’t take a lot to make it stand out.

-For the coating, I went ahead and added pine nuts and grated Parmesan to the breadcrumbs.
-That’s totally optional, but I liked the added nuttiness it gave.
+As for the coating, I added pine nuts and grated Parmesan to the breadcrumbs.
+That’s totally optional, but I think you’ll like the added flavor.

 I’m a massive fan of Cobb salad and all the fun extras you find in there.

 But a Cobb salad with crunchy chicken tenders to boot?
 I’m halfway to the kitchen already!